 - A. There is no casebook for this course.
 All course materials will be distributed through the course TWEN site.
 I recommend that you download these documents in PDF instead of opening and reading them in HTML.
-Alternatively, by using citations of the sources on TWEN, you can obtain almost all course materials directly through Westlaw and Lexis, should you want to use their dedicated printers.
-However, using such resources probably will not work for the minority of course materials that are comprised of medical journals, reports, and PACER documents. - B. While we will cover a fair number of court cases, a substantial portion of the material will be comprised of statutes, regulations, government reports, and academic law and policy articles. - C. Due to the rapid and current changes in this area, other materials may be added or substituted.
+Alternatively, by using citations of the sources on TWEN, you can obtain almost all course materials directly through Westlaw or Lexis, should you want to use their dedicated printers.
+However, using such printing resources probably will not work for the small minority of course materials that are comprised of medical journals, reports, and PACER documents. - B. While we will use a fair number of traditional appellate court opinions, a substantial portion of the course materials will be comprised of: statutes, regulations, government reports, and academic law and policy articles. - C. Due to the rapid and current changes in this area, other materials may be added or substituted.